Time-Aware Evidence Ranking for Fact-Checking: Discussion

 \section{Discussion}

-\textbf{Overall}.
-Introducing time-awareness in a fact-check model by directly optimizing evidence ranking using temporal ranking methods positively influences the model's classification performance.
-Moreover, time-aware evidence ranking outperforms search engine evidence ranking, suggesting that the temporal ranking methods themselves - and not merely the act of direct evidence ranking optimization - lead to higher results.
-The evidence-based recency and evidence-centered clustering methods lead to the highest metric scores on average.
-However, their advantage over the other time-aware evidence ranking methods is not large: +.96/.95\% (Micro F1) over claim-based recency and +2.90/2.89\% (Micro F1) over claim-centered closeness, respectively.
+Introducing time-awareness in a fact-checking model by directly optimizing evidence ranking using temporal ranking methods positively influences classification performance.
+Moreover, time-aware evidence ranking consistently outperforms search engine evidence ranking.
+This suggests that the temporal ranking methods themselves - and not merely the act of direct evidence ranking optimization - lead to higher results.